Crisis support:call or text988988lifeline.org

 You can edit it.Anything you don’t agree with, you can change.
 Anything you don’t want stored, you can delete.

-The AI can’t overwrite what you’ve edited.This is a structural invariant.
-If the AI’s view of you ever conflicts with something you’ve explicitly set, the AI does not silently update.
-It proposes a change — visible to you as a pending review — and waits.
-You accept, edit, or reject.
-If you reject, the AI doesn’t re-propose the same change for at least thirty days.
-This is enforced at the data layer, not in the AI’s prompt — it’s not something the system can be talked into ignoring.
+The AI can’t overwrite what you’ve edited.This is a built-in rule.
+If the AI’s view of you ever conflicts with something you’ve set yourself, the AI does not quietly change it.
+It suggests a change — which you see as waiting for your review — and waits.
+You accept, edit, or reject it.
+If you reject it, the AI won’t suggest the same change again for at least thirty days.
+This is built into where your data is stored, not just into the AI’s instructions — so it can’t be talked into ignoring it.

 Old versions stay in your record.When a memory is replaced, the prior version isn’t deleted — it’s preserved alongside the current version, with the full history of when it changed and why.
 You can see it any time in your data export.